Empty athletics running track at sunrise

 What is age grading?

-Age grading measures a running performance against the best that is realistically possible for your age and sex.
-Instead of comparing your 10K time directly against a 25 year old’s, it compares your time to the standard for someone your age, then expresses the result as a percentage of that standard.
+It measures your performance against the best realistically possible for your age and sex.
+Instead of comparing your 10K straight against a 25 year old’s, it compares your time to the standard for someone your age.

 How age grading works

-Your age-graded percentage comes from three things:
+Your score comes from three things.

-- Your actual time.
+• Your actual time.
 Your real finish time for the race.

 What your age-graded percentage means